 Similar to the tactic mentioned above, writing about your feelings may help you get rid of them for good.
 University of Virginia psychologist Tim Wilson tells Business Insider that writing about your negative feelings as often as three times a week can help you let go of them for good.
 Putting pen to paper is another form of acceptance, because by writing the thoughts down, you're acknowledging their existence.

 What is mindfulness exactly?
-Psychologist Dr. Jon Kabat-Zinn describes it in his book, "Wherever You Go, There You Are" like this: "Mindfulness practice means that we commit fully in each moment to be present; inviting ourselves to interface with this moment in full awareness, with the intention to embody as best we can an orientation of calmness, mindfulness, and equanimity right here and right now."
-A new study being conducted over the next 7 years in the United Kingdom by psychologists and neuroscientists at Oxford University and University College London is attempting to discern the effects of mindfulness on adolescents.
+Scientist, writer and meditation expert Jon Kabat-Zinn, Ph.D. describes it in his book, "Wherever You Go, There You Are" like this: "Mindfulness practice means that we commit fully in each moment to be present; inviting ourselves to interface with this moment in full awareness, with the intention to embody as best we can an orientation of calmness, mindfulness, and equanimity right here and right now."
+A study being conducted over the next seven years in the United Kingdom by psychologists and neuroscientists at Oxford University and University College London is attempting to discern the effects of mindfulness on adolescents.
 Said the study’s lead author, William Kuyken, “Just as going for a run is a well-known way of protecting general physical health, mindfulness exercises develop mental fitness and resilience.”

 Focus on the good.